sungheeyun/sungheeyun.github.io/_pages/books.markdown

 	To Have or to Be?
 	&mdash; Erich Fromm
 	<a href="https://www.audible.com/pd/B08966H5GK?source_code=ASSORAP0511160006&share_location=pdp">
-	A &amp; Adriel Brandt
+	A - Adriel Brandt
 	</a>
 </li>
 <li>
 	The Art of Being
 	&mdash; Erich Fromm
 	<a href="https://www.audible.com/pd/B002V8N9SO?source_code=ASSORAP0511160006&share_location=pdp">
-	A &amp; Raymond Todd
+	A - Raymond Todd
 	</a>
 </li>
 <li>